Keeping you safe and well

 - University libraries have enhanced hygiene and social distancing measures in place, with a ‘seat-finder’ app to find spaces in reading rooms

 - Face coverings are required during in-person teaching and in indoor shared spaces with exceptions being made for those students and staff with health conditions which mean they can’t wear them.
 Transparent face coverings are available.
 Go to the face coverings page for more information.

 The University’s measures are informed by an expert advisory group made of Oxford clinical academics, as well as government guidance.
 We will follow UK government advice and make detailed contingency plans in case additional measures are required.
 More detail can be found on the University coronavirus health page.

-If you (staff or student) receive a positive test result through a route other than the University Early Alert service (eg via the national NHS service), whether the result is positive or negative, you must complete the form for reporting external coronavirus positive results, continue to self-isolate, and report your absence to your department and college.
+If you (staff or student) receive a test result through a route other than the University Early Alert service (e.g. via the national NHS service), whether the result is positive or negative, you must complete the form for reporting external coronavirus results.
+If positive, you should continue to self-isolate, and report your absence to your department and college.

 Please refer to the FAQs page if you need any more information about health measures.